tryretool/legal/customer-terms-of-service.md

 title: Customer Terms of Service
 ---

 These Customer Terms of Service (the "Customer Terms") describe your rights and responsibilities when using our developer tools and platform (the "Services").
-These Customer Terms also apply if you purchase any expert services that we offer to help our customers launch, accelerate or optimize their use of the Services ("Expert Services").
+These Customer Terms also apply if you purchase any expert services that we offer to help our customers launch, accelerate or optimize their use of the Services ("Expert Services").
 Please read these Customer Terms carefully.
 If you are a Customer (defined below), these Customer Terms govern your access and use of our Services and any Expert Services you receive from us.
 If you are an individual that a Customer is inviting to use the Services, the [User Terms of Service](https://docs.retool.com/legal/user-terms-of-service) (the "User Terms") govern your access and use of the Services.

 ## THE CONTRACT